Physicslibrary/Threejs-VR-Curiosity-Navcams/README.md

 # Installation

 No installation.
-In Oculus Quest, open Oculus Browser and go to link:
+In Oculus Quest, open Oculus Browser and link:

 [https://physicslibrary.github.io/Threejs-VR-Curiosity-Navcams/examples/threejs_vr_curiosity_sol1151.html](https://physicslibrary.github.io/Threejs-VR-Curiosity-Navcams/examples/threejs_vr_curiosity_sol1151.html)

+The file sol1151_wheel_measure.glb shows one of Curiosity's six wheels on the lower right.
+Any Navcam image with wheel(s) was selected because it could be used in Blender to scale the 3D mesh.
+The author of Blender-Navcam-Importer has stated that, "resulting mesh...is in no way scientifically accurate".

 # Credits